scoskey/m0037/notes.md

 But this is impossible.
 We have seen using compactness that $\mathrm{Th}(\mathbb N)$ has a model $\mathcal N$ with "nonstandard" elements.
 In such a model, $A^{\mathcal N}$ still occupies "every other" standard and nonstandard element.
 But the model has an automorphism $f$ that shifts every non-standard element one unit to the right.
 Since $f(A^{\mathcal N})\neq A^{\mathcal N}$, we must have that $A^{\mathcal N}$ is not definable and finally that $A$ is not definable.

-The next definition helps us go beyong $\Delta_0$ to further levels of definability.
+The next definition helps us go beyond $\Delta_0$ to further levels of definability.

 **Definition** A formula $\phi$ is $\Sigma_1$ if it is of the form $\exists y\alpha$, where $\alpha$ is $\Delta_0$.
 A formula $\phi$ is $\Pi_1$ if it is of the form $\forall y\alpha$, where $\alpha$ is $\Delta_0$.